umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

   RewardDenom      string
   TotalRewards     sdk.Int
   StartTime        uint64
-  EndTime          uint64
+  Duration         uint64
   MiddleTierWeight sdk.Dec
   ShortTierWeight  sdk.Dec
 }
 ```

-Start and end times are unix times measured in seconds.
+Start time is unix time, and duration is measured in seconds.

 TotalIncentive is the total amount of rewards to be distributed as a result of the incentive program.
 It can contain any reward denomination, allowing for external incentive programs.